TERREMEMBER/znbase/docs/content/latest/reference/configuration/yugabyted.md

 ##### --listen *bind-ip*

-The IP address or localhost name to which `yugabyted` will listen.
+The IP address or localhost name to which `ZNbased` will listen.

 ##### --join *master-ip*